Pakeeza (1979 film)

-Pakeeza is a 1979 Pakistani film it was written by Masroor Anwar and directed by Parvez Malik it was produced by Masroor Anwar.
+Pakeeza is a 1979 Pakistani film, directed by Parvez Malik and written and produced by Masroor Anwar.
 It stars Nadeem, Shabnam, Bindiya, Naveen Tajik, Ishrat Chaudhary and Rahat Kazmi in leading roles.
 The film was a Golden Jubilee at the box office.

 Plot

 The story is about (Shabnam) Shabana and Irfan who are happily married but later (Nadeem) Irfan is blamed in a fraud case.
 Then he leaves Shabana alone and heads to a village to escape from the police there he meets (Bindiya) Bindya and marries her later they both have a son name (Rahat) Salman while Shabana raises her only daughter (Naveen) Arzoo.